Matthew 11:30: Commentary from the Church Fathers

 Augustine: "So then they who with unfearing neck have submitted to the yoke of the Lord endure such hardships and dangers, that they seem to be called not from labour to rest, but from rest to labour.
 But the Holy Spirit was there who, as the outward man decayed, renewed the inward man day by day, and giving a foretaste of spiritual rest in the rich pleasures of God in the hope of blessedness to come, smoothed all that seemed rough, lightened all that was heavy.
 Men suffer amputations and burnings, that at the price of sharper pain they may be delivered from torments less but more lasting, as boils or swellings.
 What storms and dangers will not merchants undergo that they may acquire perishing riches?
 Even those who love not riches endure the same hardships; but those that love them endure the same, but to them they are not hardships.
 For love makes right easy, and almost nought all things however dreadful and monstrous.
 How much more easily then does love do that for true happiness, which avarice does for misery as far as it can?"

-Jerome: " And how is the Gospel lighter than the Law, seeing in the Law murder and adultery, but under the Gospel anger and concupiscence also, are punished?
+Jerome: "And how is the Gospel lighter than the Law, seeing in the Law murder and adultery, but under the Gospel anger and concupiscence also, are punished?
 Because by the Law many things are commanded which the Apostle fully teaches us cannot be fulfilled; by the Law works are required, by the Gospel the will is sought for, which even if it goes not into act, yet does not lose its reward.
 The Gospel commands what we can do, as that we lust not; this is in our own power; the Law punishes not the will but the act, as adultery.
 Suppose a virgin to have been violated in time of persecution; as here was not the will she is held as a virgin under the Gospel; under the Law she is cast out as defiled."

 Uses

 Music

-The King James Version of this verse is cited as texts in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).
+The King James Version of this verse is cited as a text in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).